onera/std_e/doc/user_manual/log.rst

 By default, two default loggers are registered in the pool under the name "terminal" and "file", printing messages to the standard output and file "log.txt"

-When building with MPI, "terminal" messages will be prefixed by the mpi rank, and "file" actually prints to one file by rank, of name :code:`mpi_log_<rank>.txt`.
+When building with MPI, "terminal" messages will be prefixed by the mpi rank, and "file" actually prints to one file by rank, of name :code:`std_e_log_<rank>.txt`.
 An additional :cpp:`log_0` function is provided if a message must be printed only once, on rank 0.

 Debugging